yenta20/doc/decisions/backend/0010-review-visibility-solution.md

 Current implementation checks if caller is follower:
 * `false` - return all `public-ready` reviews
-* `true` - return  all `ready` reviews
+* `true` - return  all `private-public-ready` reviews

 What should be improved/refactored:
-1. If caller is owner, private reviews should be available.
+1. If caller is owner, `private-ready` reviews should be available.
 2. Should we return not ready reviews for the owner?

 Solution: